lrb7dev/lrb7dev/README.md

 - 👋 Hi, I’m @lrb7dev
 - 👀 I’m interested in learning and contribuite with WEB DEVELOPMENT
-- 🌱 I’m currently learning HTML, CSS & JAVASCRIPT
+- 🌱 I’m currently learning WEB-DEVELOPMENT
 - :checkered_flag: I’m looking to collaborate on everyone as far as I can